nata-web/SO-scaled-up/README.md

 * SO_scaled_up_J.ipynb - jupyter notebook (Julia), used for setting all the parameters and running the simulation
 * SO_scaled_up_P.ipynb - same as SO_scaled_up_J.ipynb, but for Python
 * SO_scaled_up.jl - Same as SO_scaled_up_J.ipynb, but with additional option to call for a Fortran routine.
 * SO_scaled_up.py - Same as SO_scaled_up.jl, but for Python
+* timingF.jl - Benchmark the functions with and without learning (with FORTRAN)
 * par_init.jl - initiazation (used by Julia files)
+* par_init_timing.jl - initiazation (used by timingF.jl)
 * func.jl - all the functions (used by Julia files)

-* timingF.jl - Benchmark the functions with and without learning (with FORTRAN)

 * SO_logPlot.jl - loglog plots of the execution times.

-times/ - Contains the execution times presented in the paper
+* times/ - Contains the execution times presented in the paper

 ## To run the code with FORTRAN:
 Make sure your system has gfortran and f2py for Python or just gfortran for Julia.
 Run the following commands before the execution of the python / julia code to compile the FORTRAN file: